 - Moderator, “Class Actions in Europe: 2015 Update and the Road Ahead,” American Bar Association Section of Litigation Roundtable, February 2016

-- Presented on e-discovery at an American Bar Association Antitrust Section CLE Program
+- Speaker, E-Discovery Presentation, American Bar Association Antitrust Section CLE Program

-- Presented on Class Action Fairness Act for Law Seminars International
+- Speaker, Class Action Fairness Act Presentation, Law Seminars International

 No aspect of these advertisements has been approved by the highest court of any state.

-- Class Action & Derivative Suits Subcommittee, vice-chair
+- Vice-Chair, Antitrust Section, Class Action & Derivative Suits Subcommittee

-- Technology Resources Committee Pennsylvania Bar Association, former vice-chair
+- Former Vice-Chair, Technology Resources Committee, Pennsylvania Bar Association

 - Cornell Law School